My Thievery of the People

 Beautifully cohesive across a stunning depth and range of setting and subject, no one is innocent in My Thievery of the People.

-Leila Marshy is of Palestinian-Newfoundland parentage, which explains a lot.
-During the First Intifada, she worked for the Palestinian Mental Health Association in Gaza, and Medical Aid for Palestine in Montreal.
-Her first novel, The Philistine, was published in 2018 and in French in 2021.
+Leila Marshy is of Palestinian-Newfoundland parentage, which might explain a lot.
+She has worked for the Palestine Hospital in Cairo, the Palestinian Mental Health Association in Gaza, and Medical Aid for Palestine in Montreal.
+She founded a ground-breaking community group bringing Hasidim and their neighbours together for dialogue.
+She’s been a baker, a chicken farmer, an early mobile app designer, a film editor and a political campaigner.
+Her stories, poetry and articles have appeared in journals, newspapers, magazines and anthologies.
+Her first novel, The Philistine, was published in 2018.
 She lives in Montreal.

 “Tightly woven, electric, exciting, and rooted deeply in place, Marshy’s stories depict the everyday life of a host of characters: a Cairo daughter daunted by her brother’s return, a paranoid Montreal snow plow driver, a Russian “knife guy” working at a circus in Las Vegas, an Egyptian waiter serving a tourist family on a boat, a mysterious Quebecois beekeeper off the side of the road.
 Emotionally unpredictable and incredibly immediate, Marshy’s voice is both stark and like a pulsing half-dream, caught between reality and something else.
 Each story left me wondering but not dissatisfied, curious to know what the next story would bring.
 An excellent follow-up to her wonderful debut, The Philistine.”